Leonard v. Pepsico, Inc.: Background

 In the mid-1990s, Pepsi faced competition from Coca-Cola, and sought to attract a younger audience.

 In March 1996, Pepsi began the Pepsi Stuff promotional campaign, allowing customers to accrue Pepsi Points that could, in turn, be redeemed for items such as T-shirts and leather jackets.
 These points could be earned through purchasing Pepsi products, with labels attached to the boxes of such products.
 The campaign was the largest in Pepsi's history.
 To advertise the promotion, Pepsi released a series of television commercials; one of these commercials showcased a computer-generated Pepsi-branded AV-8 Harrier II, a Harrier jet manufactured by McDonnell Douglas.
 The commercial, which offered the jet for 7,000,000 Pepsi Points, caught the attention of John Leonard, a 21-year-old business student.
 In place of a label, the promotion allowed Pepsi Points to be directly purchased for 10¢ per point, a detail noticed by Leonard, who convinced five investors to lend him a total of $700,000.
 Leonard sent a check for $700,008.50 (including $10 for shipping and handling), and 15 labels, per promotion rules.
 The offer was refused by Pepsi, who referred to the promotion of the Harrier jet in the commercial as "fanciful" and stated its intention was to create a "humorous and entertaining ad".

 Procedural history

 The claim alleged both breach of contract and fraud.
 The case was originally brought in Florida, but eventually heard in New York.
 The defendant, PepsiCo, moved for summary judgment pursuant to Federal Rule of Civil Procedure 56.
-Among other claims made, Leonard claimed that a federal judge was incapable of deciding on the matter, and that instead the decision had to be made by a jury consisting of members of the "Pepsi Generation" to whom the advertisement would allegedly constitute an offer.
+Among other claims made, Leonard claimed that a federal judge was incapable of deciding on the matter, and that instead the decision had to be made by a jury consisting of, among others, members of the "Pepsi Generation" to whom the advertisement would allegedly constitute an offer.